finbarallan/Amble/README.md

 The project is also accompanied with a [research paper](https://drive.google.com/file/d/1vwVWje07U3fDRB1bCXWEPny1LbvMyIGi/view?usp=sharing) detailing the development of the application.

-My contribution to the development of this application was awarded an A-grade.
+An A-grade was awarded for my contribution to this application.